DavidDMT12/Practicestuff/week1 AU/readme.md

+## Deliveredmetal comments on this implementation

+Week 1 AU project
+So for this implementation I first thought about adding a signer client side, but looking it up a bit it seemed risky.
+So then I set it up using an external command line signer such as the one I did in the signer folder.
+But it was clunky to copy the signature from the external program into the signature field.
+Finally I decided to go with MetaMask to handle the signing.
+The disadvantage is that metamask is needed for testing.

+Note: I did not unit test this program, nor checked throughly error handing.
+Is also not commented yet.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.